vaibhaw2731/ms03-gateway/README.md

 Creating VM running Jenkins:

-*Create new VM instance.
+	-Create new VM instance.

-*Select N2 machine configuration for faster computation *Boot disk as Ubuntu-18.04 LTS with SSD of 64 GB is used.
+	-Select N2 machine configuration for faster computation

+	-Boot disk as Ubuntu-18.04 LTS with SSD of 64 GB is used.

-*Under Identity and API access Select
+	-Under Identity and API access Select
 			Allow full access to all Cloud APIs

-\*After the VM is created: 1.
-Install Java (Update and install Java) sudo apt update sudo apt install openjdk-8-jdk
+	-After the VM is created:
+		1. Install Java (Update and install Java) sudo apt update sudo apt install openjdk-8-jdk

     	2. Jenkins
     		( https://linuxize.com/post/how-to-install-jenkins-on-ubuntu-18-04/ )